rrrrrrahit/SQL-analytics-project/README.md

 # SQL-analytics-project
-SQL analytics project using the Northwind database.
+SQL analytics project using the Nordwind database.
 Analysis of sales, customers, products and revenue with SQL queries.